Understanding Trump’s Muslim Bans

 Slashing Legal Immigration and Cutting Diversity in Our Immigration System.
 On Feb.
 7, 2017, Senators Cotton (R-AK) and Purdue (R-GA) introduced a bill that would cut the availability of green cards by more than half and end our family-based immigration system.
 If passed, the Reforming American Immigration for Strong Employment (RAISE) Act, would cut current levels of legal immigration by over 50 percent, and eliminate the Diversity Visa Lottery Program, which provides opportunities for countries that send few immigrants — often those with a majority of Muslim and/or Black populations — to apply for a green card.
 These anti-family, anti-Black proposals are also actively promoted by the White House.

 Slashing Annual Refugee Admissions.
 On Sep.
 27, 2017, the Trump administration drastically lowered the annual refugee admission cap from 110,000 to 45,000, the lowest cap since 1980; Muslim Ban 4.0 specifically targets countries that account for approximately 80 percent of all Muslim refugees resettled in the U.S. in the past two years.
-In addition, refugees are being processed at such a slow rate that the program is currently on track to resettle fewer than 50 percent of the new annual cap, effectively reducing the admission of refugees to a mere trickle.
+In addition, refugees are being processed at such a slow rate that the program is currently on track to resettle fewer than 50 percent of the new annual cap – reflecting how this administration views the annual cap as a ceiling rather than as a target goal to meet — and effectively reducing the admission of refugees to a mere trickle.
+The administration is expected to drastically lower the annual cap even further; there are reports that, for FY 2019, it may be reduced to as few as 25,00 refugees.

-To download this issue brief as a PDF, which also includes a table that provides more information, click on the PDF icon, above.
+To download this fact sheet as a PDF, which also includes a table that provides more detailed information, click on the PDF icon, above.

-The information provided in this document is just a basic summary and is not legal advice.
+The information provided in this document is a basic summary only and does not constitute legal advice.
 Every person’s situation is different.
 For legal advice, please contact an attorney.
-For more information regarding the Muslim bans, please contact Subha Varadarajan, Muslim Ban Legal and Outreach Fellow, at email@example.com.
-A project of Advancing Justice-Asian Law Caucus, CAIR San Francisco Bay Area, and the National Immigration Law Center.
+For more information regarding the Muslim bans, please contact Subha Varadarajan, Muslim Ban Legal and Outreach Fellow, at [email protected].
+No Muslim Ban Ever is a project of Advancing Justice – Asian Law Caucus, CAIR San Francisco Bay Area, MPower Change, and the National Immigration Law Center.
+(Prior to this Sep.
+11, 2018, edition, this fact sheet was titled “Understanding the Muslim Bans.”)